sdc-china/IDA-doc/index.md

 ## Overview

-[Keter](https://youtu.be/6LJhP7LedU0 ) redefines BPM innovation with tools and methodologies from IBM Cloud Labs.
-It is a single all-in-one web application for both BPM process development team and testing team.
+[Keter](https://youtu.be/6LJhP7LedU0 ) IBM Business Process Manager (BPM) innovation with tools and methodologies from IBM.
+It is a single all-in-one web application for both BPM process development and testing teams.Developers can easily define or schedule a pipeline.
+The pipeline provides a build-in continuous integration and deployment pipeline that contains testing, checkstyle, snapshots and deployment.

-### Development Team

-Developers can easily define or schedule a pipeline.
-It provides a build-in continuous integration and deployment pipeline that contains testing, checkstyle, snapshot taking and deployment.

-Developers can monitor the building status and overall report through the pipeline dashboard.
-If there is any error with the build, they will be notified by mail.
+Developers can monitor the status and overall report through the pipeline dashboard.
+If there are any error with the build, they will be notified by mail.

-Developers can perform static analysis on the BPM application, which enforces design convention and processes development standard.There are 80+ checkstyle rules are already defined based on BPM development best practices and anti-patterns .
-They can find the modification advises for each BPM application artifact.
-It helps them to improve the coding quality continually.
+Developers can perform static analysis on the BPM process application, which enforces design convention and processes development standards.
+There are 80+ checkstyle rules built-in which are based on BPM development best practices and anti-patterns.

 1. As a developer, I want to create unit test cases against the services and coach UI, so that I can run the test cases in CI server to ensure the code quality.
 2. As a developer, I want to extend the auto testing tool functionalities using customized commands, so that I reduce the testing effort and improve the test coverage.